sloughlin/RoboSubCVTestBench/README.md

 The CV boilerplate test code is broken down into several parts.

 There are test videos that can be downloaded by a utility script.
-As of the current commmit there is only 1 test video which shows a sub approaching a single red buoy.
+All of our competition videos have been compressed at maximum quality as MP4's in the test_videos/bag folder.
+There is also one video from you tube of a subs run at a lone red buoy.

 To download the test videos run util/download_test_videos.py